wp-plugins/wp-monalisa/readme.txt

 Thanks go to all who support this plugin, with  hints and suggestions for improvment and specially to

 * Michal Maciejewski, polish translation
+* Denny from http://www.vau3.de for testing and giving input for the BuddyPress integration

 == Installation ==